Why Most People Never Escape Mediocrity (Even When They Try)

 Final Thoughts

-Most people never escape mediocrity not because they don’t want more from life, but because the forces that maintain it are subtle, consistent, and psychologically comfortable.
+Most people never escape mediocrity not because they don’t want more from life, but because the forces that keep them there are subtle, consistent, and psychologically comfortable.

 Mediocrity persists because: